Hey, Believer: You Are a Bridge Builder

 You can also build a bridge from your heart to another.
 In this way, Jesus was a bridge builder.
 And so are you.

-Many of the students at your school do not know Jesus.
+Many of the people we interact with on a daily basis do not know Jesus.
 They are stuck on one end of the chasm without any hope of crossing on their own.
 You, with your Christian friends, are safely on the other side.
 Is there a way to build a bridge between you and them?

 Key Scripture: Colossians 4:2-6